 - To improve our website in order to serve you better.

 - To allow us to better assist you in responding to your customer service requests.

 - To administer a contest, promotion, survey, or other site feature.

-- To send periodic emails regarding your order or other products and services (for European Economic Area users: if you opt-in).
+- To send periodic emails regarding your order or other products and services (if you opt-in).

 How do we protect visitor information?

 Our website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.

 We use an SSL certificate when personal or private information is required.